 Technically, Outline is not a true VPN but a proxy server manager.

 Keep in mind that https://getoutline.org/ is blocked in China.
 But, you can download the outline manager from Github.
 The client app for iOS is available on Appstore (I’m sure it won’t be available on mainland China store).
-Anyway, you still can find IPAs for Apple and other files for supported operations systems here.
+Anyway, you still can find IPAs for Apple and client app for other operating systems here.

 Major features of Outline: